Our 2025 goals

 We are committed to improving energy efficiency in our base station sites and in our technology (data and switching) centres, which together account for the vast majority of our total global energy consumption.

 This year, we focused on implementing improved efficiency savings for power supply and cooling systems at our sites.
-We use large numbers of servers and other network equipment to manage the vast amount of data passing across our networks and the heat generated by all of those devices can be significant.
-Too much heat will destroy components and lead to network failure.
-Cooling technologies are therefore an essential part of our energy strategy.
+We use large numbers of servers and other network equipment, which generate significant amounts of heat during their operation.
+Cooling technologies are therefore an essential part of our energy strategy, as too much heat can harm components and lead to network failure.

 The amount of energy our business uses varies across our operations